 As you can imagine, going through each of the hundreds of selects one by one takes a lot of time.
 Like throwing up a VSCO filter on your selfie, you want it to look polished but natural.
 Not like you’re trying too hard.
 Welcome to my world.

-Then you want to make sure pics from the beginning of the ceremony look the same color as the end of the ceremony and you haven’t just randomly changed editing styles halfway through due to screen fatigue.
+Then you want to make sure pics from the beginning of the ceremony look the same color as the end of the ceremony.
+What if the color of the light actually changed?
+And have I just randomly changed editing styles halfway through due to screen fatigue?

-That’s why it’s important to take breaks and return to editing the next day when you can see with fresh eyes.
+That’s why it’s important to take breaks and return to editing another day.
+You can see everything with fresh eyes.
 Looking at the images for too long can compromise our judgment.

 Adobe Photoshop – for images that need further work

 This is a very personal decision.
-Some photographers are adamant that they will not touch Photoshop (available through Adobe Creative Cloud) without you paying a retouching fee, others will run Photoshop on every image to create their signature look that you’ve hired them for.
+Some photographers are adamant that they will not touch Photoshop (available through Adobe Creative Cloud).
+Others will run every image though Photoshop to create their signature look.

 I’m somewhere in between.
 I will do fine-image retouching to make you slimmer or remove wrinkles but these further requests do incur a fee.
 I do some ‘invisible Photoshopping’ on a handful of images in each gallery to remove some distracting elements.
 You won’t even know that the fire alarm has been zapped.

 Hopefully this is helpful in understanding what the photographer does when they bid farewell and disappear into the night!